Watch The Hedge Funds

 Matthew Goldstein and Patricia Cohen also report in the New York Times about how private finance, hedge funds and investment banks, get into the infrastructure game, where they find that taxpayers often bear the burden of very lucrative deals on highways, bridges and other needed structural improvements.

-Mr. Goldstein and Ms. Cohen report "Private money is beginning to line up to take advantage of new deals now that Mr. Trump appears to be throwing his backing behind…."
-And, as one example, they refer to the funds being raised by the Blackstone Group.'
+"Private money is beginning to line up to take advantage of new deals now that Mr. Trump appears to be throwing his backing behind..."

+And, as one example, they refer to the funds being raised by the Blackstone Group.

 Lindsay Fortado writes in the Financial Times: